GustavoCaldas/GustavoCaldas/README.md

 ### - I'm currently...

-- Improving my JS skills.
+- Improving my JS and C# skills.
-- Learning how to make API's REST using Spring Boot.
+- Learning how to make API's REST using Spring Boot and .NET.
 - Learning React and React-native.

 ---